justUmen/PopUpLearn/README.md

 Made for GameScript but can be used to learn pretty much whatever you want, but you need a clean DB about it.

-The DB is text-based in .pul files.
+The DB is text-based in a .pul file.
 Your personal .pul files must be stored in `~/.PopUpLearn/MYDB` (For example : `~/.PopUpLearn/MYDB/chemistry/elements.pul`).

 If the .pul file is outside of the `~/.PopUpLearn/MYDB` folder, you must give its full path of the .pul to the `~/.PopUpLearn/MYDB/my.list` file.
 (One per line)